 Lixada is a brand I am familiar with; I own a number of their 2-in-1 running shorts (probably six pairs) and find that their products are made to a high standard, are fit for purpose and excellent value.

 If you’ve looked at the more specialised vest from Salomon and Camelbak, and are a little put off by the price.
 The Lixada is another good value for money option.
 It is light, features so many pockets, and users have commented that it does not bounce around on your back.
 The Lixada comes with a 2L hydration bladder, adding to the overall value.

-I think the appearance is a tad flimsy in parts, but for general long-distance trail running and the odd ultra where you’re be doing a mix of hiking, jogging and running, it’ll work just fine.
+I think the appearance is a tad flimsy in parts, but it’ll work just fine for general long-distance trail running and the odd ultra where you’re doing a mix of hiking, jogging and running.

-If you are a regular person doing a little bit of jogging/running and having fun on the trails – you can do a lot worse than the Lixada hydration vest.
+If you are a regular person doing a bit of jogging/running and having fun on the trails, you can do much worse than the Lixada hydration vest.

 Lixada Running Hydration Vest PROS & CONS

 - Excellent value for money